bwmabe26/Hello-World/README.md

 While I've always been a quick study of new software and hardware, I knew that I could gain much more than a passive understanding of how the gadgets I used work.
 I wanted to understand how they were created and one day, perhaps, create my own.
 I'm striving toward that goal every day.
 That is why I created a github account.
 It's the best way I know of to merge my interests in business, technology, and society beneath one umbrella.

-Armed with the most sophisticated technology ever created, it is my hope to create new and better ways of thinking, working, and living.
+Armed with a variety of tools and resources, it is my aim to one day create new and better ways of thinking, working, and living.
 I hope that I can have at least a small, positive impact upon the lives of everyone I have the pleasure of helping.
 Technology is humanity's future.
-I intend to help write a page or two in that book.
+I aspire to help write a page or two in that book.